-During the treatment period, subjects will be asked to return to the study site during Week 13 and Week 25 for clinical and safety laboratory assessments, as well as plasma
+Following Week 1 visit, subjects will be asked to return to the study site during Week 13 and Week 25 for on-treatment clinical and safety laboratory assessments, as well as plasma A1PI measurements.

-A1PI measurements.
 Additional blood samples will be drawn for the monitoring of plasma A1PI levels during Week 7 and Week 19, which may take place at study site or at another suitable location (eg, the subject's home) by a qualified healthcare professional.
 Following the last infusion (Week 25), subjects will return to the study site 7 ± 3 days post-infusion for study completion assessments.

-A detailed list of assessments to be performed at each clinical assessment visit is provided in Supplement 20.2 and Supplement 20.3.
+A detailed list of assessments to be performed at each clinical assessment visit is provided in Supplement 20.2 and Supplement 20.3